Home » blog » How to Make a Beautiful DIY Advent Wreath Centerpiece Using What You Have

 Instructions

-1. Fluff the wreath form and place it where you want your Advent wreath centerpiece to go.
+- Fluff the wreath form and place it where you want your Advent wreath centerpiece to be.

-3. Use four to five candle sticks that are tea light, pillar, or taper candles.
-They can also be real or battery-operated!
-Just as long as you have a sturdy base for them.
-(Use a dish filled with decorative rocks and arrange candles for a substitute.)
+- Use four to five candles that can be tea light, pillar, or taper candle size.
+You can also use real or battery-operated as long as you have a sturdy base.

-4. Group the candles in the center of the wreath with a holder.
-Likewise, you can arrange them within the wreath branches.
+- Group the candles in the center of the wreath with a holder.
+Likewise, you can arrange them within the wreath branches if you prefer.
 Use four candles in an even circle with the optional fifth in the middle.

-5. Ssearch your craft bin for pink and purple ribbons.
+- Look through your crafts or wrapping bins for pink and purple ribbon.
 Tie three candles with purple ribbon and one with pink.
 The optional fifth candle should remain white in the center.

 What you Need to Make an Advent Wreath Centerpiece